astrosega/astrosega.github.io/_teaching/2026-summer-teaching-2.md

 -----------
 In this course, engineering and science majors will learn about the electromagnetic phenomena and the motion under electromagnetic fields.
 They will learn the basics of electronics (circuits) and of how day-to-day electromechanic technology works.
 They will also learn about the nature of a classical fields and the mathematics behind working with fields.

-There's a lot more information about this course -- including details about the textbook, who should/shouldn't take this class, and how your grade is calculated -- in the syllabus.
+There's more information about this course -- including details about the textbook, who should/shouldn't take this class, and how your grade is calculated -- in the syllabus.
+In order to sign-up for the tutorials, use this [Excell sheet](https://fsu-my.sharepoint.com/:x:/g/personal/dds24b_fsu_edu/IQDAv4mFN--DTZCLKao_FYvIAQhNGsamTPk2HOI-wYjX9cg?e=0Kdd0h)

 Course Material
 --------------